chromium/chromium/chrome/common/extensions/api/_features.md

 The `extension_service_worker` context refers to a JavaScript context for an extension's service worker.
 An extension can only register a service worker for it's own domain, and these should only be run within an extension process.
-Thus, these have similar privilege levels to blessed extension processes.
+Thus, these have similar privilege levels to privileged extension processes.

 ### Web Page Contexts